Wirkungstreffer/Microtubules_Detection/README.md

 #############################################################################################

-To transfer json file to image data, use console cd to the file, run $sh json_to_dataset.sh
+To transfer json file to image data, use console cd to the file directory, further run shell command $sh json_to_dataset.sh